Code your assets

 • Which models I currently run

-• Setting up ollama and running the models
+• Setting up Ollama and running the models

 • Summary